jrob200/premium-supplemental-repo/general-advice/01-get-the-most-from-premium.md

 >* Along with that, one thing I wish I’d done differently up front was spend more time describing my project goals with my mentor and reshaped the experience to meet those goals.
 It would have reduced some rework and given me more depth in the areas I needed to learn most.
 >* Set a habit, whether it’s a certain time of day or certain day of week, to do the majority of your work.
 Having it scheduled makes it easier to stick to.
 >* Slack it up - meet people and get to know them and their projects.
 It’s a lot more fun to share this experience with other people.
+>* At first, one unit a week seemed like an appropriate pace, but I've learned to let that expectation go.
+It's less of a scheduled path than a set of structured resources.
+Took me too long for that to click!
+The time I might spend focusing on a redesign of my app or adding features, rather than going to the next unit right away, is often a good thing.

 ### Christina